Neural network initialization with nonlinear characteristics and information on hierarchical features: Proposal to employ information on hierarchical features

 Note that the activation function takes $\phi(s_{2})$ on $\widetilde{\bm{x}}^{(2)}_{l-1,i}$.
 For example, we consider $\tanh$ as the activation function.
 Then, if we set $s_{1} = \ln 3$ and $s_2 = (\ln 3) / 2$, the activation function takes $-0.5$ and $+0.5$ on $\widetilde{\bm{x}}^{(1)}_{l-1,i}$ and $\widetilde{\bm{x}}^{(2)}_{l-1,i}$, respectively.
 Hence, these hyperparameters effectively utilize the nonlinear region of $\tanh$.
 The similar discussions were used to determine the values of the hyperparameters in \cite{Bolager2023}.

-From the above discussions, we conjecture that $s_1$ is more relevant than $s_2$ because $s_2$ is related only to the bias term.
-To investigate the effects of these hyperparameters, we performed several preliminary numerical experiments, which suggested that $s_1$ largely affects the final performance.
+Based on the above discussion, we conjecture that $s_1$ is more relevant than $s_2$ because $s_2$ is related only to the bias term.
+Hence, we performed several preliminary numerical experiments to investigate the effects of these hyperparameters; the numerical results suggested that $s_1$ significantly affects the final performance.
 By contrast, $s_2$ has little effect on performance.
 Hence, we focus primarily on the hyperparameter $s_1$ in the following discussion.

 To discuss the role of $s_1$, we define the following quantity: